Murali-Kaspa/Shell_Scripting/README.md

 This is a Repo for Practsing Shell_Scripting.

-This is a comment for Testing Azure CI/CD Pipeline flow.
+This is a comment for Testing Azure CI/CD Pipeline flow by using Azure Repos.